maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

     .. method:: hildon_window_get_markup ()

         Gets the marked up title of the window title.
-See :meth:`HildonWindow.set_markup`
+See :meth:`Window.set_markup`

         :returns: the marked up title of the window, or None if none has been set explicitely.
 The returned string is owned by the widget and must not be modified or freed.